Page Content

 Medical school: Cleveland Clinic Lerner College of Medicine

 About me: I grew up in Austin, Texas, and attended college nearby at Southwestern University, where I played varsity soccer and was the swim team captain.
 After graduating, I attended the Cleveland Clinic Lerner College of Medicine where I developed an interest in brain tumor research.
-I enjoy skiing, fishing, rock climbing, archery, and spending time with my wife, Mitra, who is a resident in cardiothoracic surgery at Mayo Clinic.
+I enjoy skiing, fishing, rock climbing, archery, spending time with my wife, Mitra, who is a resident in cardiothoracic surgery at Mayo Clinic, and my daughter.
+Currently, I'm completing my chief year.

 Hannah Gilder, M.D.